yusuff-fatorisa/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

   - This function creates a copy of the string, removing the character at the position `n`.

 #### `102-magic_calculation.py`
-  - This file contains a python function def magic_calculation(a, b): that does exactly the same as analyzing its [Python Bytecode](https://docs.python.org/3.4/library/dis.html).
+  - This file contains a python function def magic_calculation(a, b, c): that does exactly the same as analyzing its [Python Bytecode](https://docs.python.org/3.4/library/dis.html).